 How many beds does the center have?

-Broward Partnership can house up to 50 homeless men during winter months (temperatures 45 degrees and below) and in other weather emergencies.
+Broward Partnership can house up to 50 men experiencing homelessness during winter months (temperatures 45 degrees and below) and in other weather emergencies.

 Where do individuals go after leaving the center?

 Depending on an individual’s level of functioning, they can move to the following destinations: Permanent housing, transitional housing, family or friends or other supportive programs.
 Individuals not willing to comply with program rules, policies, and expectations may be asked to leave the Center.
 Staff assists clients in finding a temporary or permanent place to stay.

 We are open 24 hours a day, 7 days a week, 365 days a year.

 Does the center have Creole and Spanish-speaking staff?